beajorrin/DTC-Bioinformatic-Course/Readme.md

 PSA-2017-01_2.fastq.gz
 ```

-We can use a combination of commands to view the first few lines of a compressed files.
+:keyboard: We can use a combination of commands to view the first few lines of a compressed files.
-:keyboard:
 ```bash
 zcat PSA-2017-01_1.fastq.gz | head -n 20
 ```
 **zcat** decompress the file and shows it in the terminal.
 However, **fastq** files contained millions of reads, and we want to avoid “seing” the whole file in the terminal.
 In order to avoid this, we add another command, in this case head, after the symbol | which pipes the output zcat as an input of the next command head -n 20.
 In the end, you’ll see only the first 20 lines of the fastq.gz file.

-How does it look like commpare to a fasta file?
+**How does it look like commpare to a fasta file?**

 ---

 ## 3.2 Running fastQC
 The tool **fastqc** assesses the quality scores across all of the reads in your data.
 You can read more about it here: https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf

-First, create a folder to save fastqc results
+:keyboard: First, create a folder to save fastqc results

-:keyboard:
 ```bash
 mkdir fq-results
 ```

-Let’s run fastqc on our 2 samples:
+:keyboard: Let’s run fastqc on our 2 samples:

-:keyboard:
 ```bash
 fastqc PSA-2017-01_1.fastq.gz -o fq-results fastqc PSA-2017-01_2.fastq.gz -o fq-results